internetstandards/Internet.nl/documentation/Operational Changes.md

 for i in $(ls -1 /etc/systemd/system/internetnl-batch*.service); do systemctl restart `basename $i`; done for i in $(ls -1 /etc/systemd/system/internetnl-single*.service); do systemctl disable `basename $i`; done

+# Verify services are running
+systemctl list-units --type=service

+# In case services failed to start, you can start debugging using these commands:
+tail -f /opt/internetnl/log/*
+journalctl -xe

+# You should see postgresql, redis-server, rabbitmq-server and various internetnl services, next to standard stuff.

 # Done! :)
 ```